nickschuetz/ocpdoom/README.md

 ```

 2. We will now create a service account named `doomguy`, create a cluster role named `monster-control` and assign it to him:

-**NOTE: this is for demonstration puposes only.
-Do not run this on production systems.**

 ```bash
 oc create serviceaccount doomguy -n ocpdoom